SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 </flow>
 ```

-For more details refer to the [Recover Session](../demo/README.md#recoversession---recover-session) example.
+For more details refer to the [Request Reply](../demo/README.md#requestreply---request-reply) example.

 ### Recover Session Operation

-Allows the user to perform a session recover when the AckMode#MANUAL mode is elected while consuming the Message.
+Allows the user to perform a session recover while consuming an unacknowledged message.
+For e.g. it can be used with either "Consume Operation" or "Guaranteed Endpoint Listener" with AckMode#MANUAL.

 Performing a session recover automatically redelivers all the consumed messages that had not being acknowledged before this recover.